Yes-Amrit/Yes-Amrit/README.md

 <h2 align="left">Hi 👋!
-My name is Amrit Raj and I'm a Computer science student specialization in AI and Robotics, from Patna,Bihar,India</h2>
+My name is Amrit Raj and I'm a Computer science student specialization in AI and Robotics</h2>

 ###